juldaani/agent-sandbox/README.md

 Generic agent sandbox for misc R&D tasks — running arbitrary code, exploring repos, parsing data, writing snippets, and small coding tasks.

+This serves also as a reference implementation how to set up Python devcontainer with Pi coding agent and AivoCode.

 Uses [DevPod](https://devpod.sh/) to run a two-container stack:

 | Container | Purpose | Base Image |